MinecraftForge/MinecraftForge/README.txt

 Clone this repository to a folder.
 Open a command prompt and navigate to the folder where you cloned this repo.
 Run gradle setupForge to setup your development environment.

+To use Eclipse, point your Eclipse workspace at the eclipse folder inside the repo.

 Requirements (for both mod devs and contributors):